Shivank19/Editopia/README.md

 2. Create a new branch for your feature/bugfix: `git checkout -b feature/new-feature`.

-3. Commit your changes: `git commit -am 'Add new feature'`.
+3. Commit your changes: `git commit -m 'Add new feature'`.

 4. Push to the branch: `git push origin feature/new-feature`.